-Thailand Open Badminton: Satwiksairaj Rankireddy and Chirag Shetty reach men’s doubles semi-finals
+Thailand Open: Satwiksairaj and Chirag Shetty last Indians standing as they reach men’s doubles SF

 India’s Satwiksairaj Rankireddy and Chirag Shetty reached the men’s double semi-finals at the Thailand Open on Friday with a hard-fought victory against South Korea’s Choi Solgyu and Seo Sueng Jae.

-Rankireddy and Shetty maintained a four-point lead for much of the first game and went on to bag it comfortably at the end.
+Satwiksairaj and Shetty maintained a four-point lead for much of the first game and went on to bag it comfortably at the end.
 It was neck and neck till the halfway stage of the second game but the South Koreans went on the offensive at that point.

 Solgyu and Sueng Jae took the second game and raced to an 8-4 lead in the decider.
 The match seemed to have slipped away from the Indians at that point but they dug in deep and fought back.

 The third and final game saw both pairs exchange a point each for the most part but Rankireddy and Shetty managed to hold their nerves at the end and eke out the win.
-They will now face another South Korean pair – Ko Sung Hyun and Shin Baek Cheol – in the semi-finals on Saturday.
+They will now face another South Korean pair (ranked three places below them) – Ko Sung Hyun and Shin Baek Cheol – in the semi-finals on Saturday.
+It is worth mentioning that the world No 1 duo of Kevin Sanjaya Sukamuljo and Marcus Fernaldi Gideon were upset in the quarter-final, paving the way for the up and coming Indian pair to go all the way, should they keep up their winning run.

-Indian shuttlers are to feature in two more matches at the Thailand Open on Friday.
-B Sai Praneeth will face Japan’s Kanta Tsuneyama in the men’s singles quarter-finals, followed by Rankireddy and Ashwini Ponnappa’s mixed doubles quarter-final match against the Japanese pair of Yuta Watanabe and Arisa Higashino.
+Sai Praneeth was the only singles players left in contention on Friday, and he suffered a straight games defeat (18-21, 12-21) against seventh seed Kenta Tsuneyama.
+Sai Praneeth played well in flashes but Tsuneyama was just too good when it mattered in both games.
+The Japanese shuttler won 10 of the last 13 points to end India’s singles campaign in Bangkok.

+In the final match of the day, Ashwini Ponnappa and Satwiksairaj were knocked out as third seeds Yuta Watanabe and Arisa Higashino proved to be a hurdle too tough to clear.
+The Japanese duo won 21-13, 21-15 in less than 30 minutes.
+It marked the end of a good week for the Indian duo, who defeated the Olympic silver medallists in the first round.